deno.com

 Builds can be triggered in two ways:

-• manually, using the "Deploy Default Branch" button on the builds page.
-By default this will trigger a build on the "default" git branch (usually main).
-The dropdown menu on this button on this page can be used to select a different branch to deploy from.
+• Manually: Using the "Deploy Default Branch" button on the builds page, which deploys the default git branch (usually main).
+The dropdown menu lets you select a different branch.

-• automatically, whenever a new commit is pushed to a GitHub repository that is linked to an app
+• Automatically: When a new commit is pushed to a GitHub repository linked to your app.

-A revision goes through multiple stages before finally being routed and available to users:
+A revision goes through these stages before becoming available:

-1. Queuing:: the revision is waiting to be assigned to a build.
+1. Queuing: The revision waits to be assigned to a builder.

-5. Warm up: a GET / request is sent to the revision to check that it boots correctly and listens for incoming HTTP requests.
+5. Warm up: A GET / request tests that the application boots correctly and can handle HTTP requests.

-6. Route: the global infrastructure is being configured to route requests to the new revision based on the timelines they are part of.
+6. Route: The global infrastructure is configured to route requests to the new revision based on its timelines.

-Build logs are available in the dashboard.
-They are streamed live to the dashboard while the build is running.
-After the build is finished the builds are still available on the build page.
+Build logs are streamed live to the dashboard during the build process and remain available on the build page after completion.

-Build caching is a way to speed up builds by reusing files that have not changed between builds.
-This is configured automatically for some framework presets, and for the DENO_DIR dependency cache.
-Other directories can not manually be added to the cache at this time.
+Build caching speeds up builds by reusing files that haven't changed between builds.
+This happens automatically for framework presets and the DENO_DIR dependency cache.

-A build can be cancelled while it is running using the "Cancel" button in the top-right of the build page.
+You can cancel a running build using the "Cancel" button in the top-right corner of the build page.
+Builds automatically cancel after running for 5 minutes.

 Build configuration Jump to heading

-• during app creation by pressing the "Edit build config" button
+• During app creation by clicking "Edit build config"

-• after creation in the app settings by pressing the “Edit” in the build configuration section
+• In app settings by clicking "Edit" in the build configuration section

-• in the retry drawer on the page of a failed build
+• In the retry drawer on a failed build's page

-During app creation a build configuration may be automatically detected from the files in your repository, if you are using a framework or a common build setup.
+When creating an app, build configuration may be automatically detected from your repository if you're using a recognized framework or common build setup.

-• Build command: a shell command that is executed to build the project.
-This is often a build task in a package.json or deno.json, which can be invoked through deno task build or npm run build.
+• Build command: Shell command for building the project, often a task from package.json or deno.json, such as deno task build or npm run build.

 Build environment Jump to heading